JasonJWilliamsNY/purple_line_dev_doc/step7.rst

 ---------------------------------------------------------------------

 .. warning::

-**Known alpha-version bug**
+  **Known alpha-version bugs:**
   Purple line is in alpha release.
 There are several known issues.
 One common issue is that after completing a step, a subsequent set may be blocked.
   To solve, refresh DNA Subway in your browser to unblock this step.
-Please send feeback to `DNALC Admin <mailto:admin@dnalc.org>`_
+Please send feeback to `DNALC Admin <mailto:dnalcadmin@cshl.edu >`_